 Navigating marital infidelity is one of the toughest challenges you might face in a marriage.
 It's been estimated that 17% of divorces in the U.S. are caused by one or both partners being sexually unfaithful.
 Emotional infidelity isn't even considered in this statistic, but it likely affects as well.

-What does this mean to you and your marriage?
-If you or your spouse has been unfaithful, you're facing a very difficult problem that has resulted at the end of many once-happy marriages.
+What does this mean for you and your marriage?
+If you or your spouse has been unfaithful, you're likely facing a very difficult problem that has resulted at the end of many once-happy marriages.
 Can you and your spouse recover from it?
-And, if you manage to keep the marriage together, what kind of marriage can it possibly be?
-With this problem just as with most others, educating yourself on the subject is the best way to start.
+And, if you manage to keep the marriage together, what kind of relationship can it possibly be?
+As with most others, educating yourself on the subject is the best way to start with this problem.

 What Exactly Is Marital Infidelity?

 Most married people consider marital infidelity a serious breach of trust.
 When you engage in marital infidelity, you violate the agreement you have with your spouse to remain emotionally faithful and sexually exclusive with them.
 This agreement can be a written contract or merely an assumption that fidelity is one of the most basic ingredients of marriage.

 You know you're unfaithful in your marriage if you act on sexual attractions outside your marriage.
 Having sex with someone other than your spouse is marital infidelity, of course.
 Marital infidelity can also be emotional cheating, such as sharing your most intimate secrets with someone other than your spouse or flirting with them in a way that invites sexual interest and arousal.

 Sexual infidelity has many different names: cheating, sleeping around, having an affair or liaison, being unfaithful, adultery, having a fling, or having extramarital sex.
 As for emotional infidelity, we may call it: an emotional affair, flirting, being emotionally unfaithful, fooling around, and even the old-fashioned hanky-panky.
 Or, we might say,' Something is going on between them.'